-Mr Di Mambro is leading our PPI.
-He has lived experience of kidney cancer and will play an active ongoing role in further developing the full application/protocol and will serve on the PMG - advising on recruitment, data collection, analysis, producing study materials to sharing findings and aid dissemination.
+Mr Ellwood is leading our PPI.
+He has lived experience of kidney cancer and will serve on the PMG - advising on recruitment, data collection, analysis, producing study materials to sharing findings and aid dissemination.
+Mr Di Mambro led the PPI group previously and played an active role in developing the full application/protocol.

 Patients and KCUK have provided invaluable insights into the co-production of this application and will continue to be important in its delivery.
-Our PPI group (co-applicant Mr di Mambro, PAG and KCUK) will provide advice about the conduct of the trial from a patient perspective and support the research team in development of patient-facing resources and activities to foster participant connectedness with the study.
+Our PPI group (co-applicant Mr Ellwood, PAG and KCUK) will provide advice about the conduct of the trial from a patient perspective and support the research team in development of patient-facing resources and activities to foster participant connectedness with the study.